symbiote-h2020/SymbioteCloud/README.md

 #### 2.2 Register user and configure platform
 The next step is to create a platform owner user in the symbIoTe Core Admin webpage.
 During registration, it is also necessary to specify some platform details that are needed for security purposes.
 These are:
   * Name - name of the platform
-  * Address - url of the platform's Interworking Interface which will provide entry point to sybmIoTe Cloud components.
+  * Address - url of the platform's Interworking Interface which will provide the entry point to sybmIoTe Cloud components.
   * Id - a preferred id for the platform.
 It is optional, if not provided symbiote will generate one for you

 ![Administration Registration](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/figures/Administration_registration.png?raw=true)